Mount Edgecumbe (Alaska): Name

 On August 16, 1775, Spanish explorer Juan de la Bodega named the mountain Montaña de San Jacinto to honor Saint Hyacinth, whose feast day is celebrated on 17 August.

-Captain James Cook passed the mountain on May 2, 1778, during his third voyage and named it Mount Edgecumbe, presumably after a hill overlooking Plymouth Harbor, England, or possibly for George, Earl of Edgcumbe.
+Captain James Cook passed the mountain on May 2, 1778, during his third voyage and named it Mount Edgecumbe, presumably after a hill overlooking Plymouth Sound, England, or possibly for George, Earl of Edgcumbe.

 Explorer George Vancouver later adopted the name chosen by Cook, and it came into popular usage.

 Ascent

 The first recorded ascent was made in July 1805 by Captain Urey Lisianski of the Imperial Russian Navy.
 In the 1930s a trail to the top of the mountain was made by the Civilian Conservation Corps as part of a New Deal program to ease the Great Depression.

 The Mt.
 Edgecumbe Trail is roughly 11 km, ascending through taiga and muskeg before becoming steep and ending in a barren landscape of snow and red volcanic ash above the treeline, at about 2000 ft, with sign-posts directing hikers toward the crater rim.
 A three-sided cabin built by the Conservation Corps lies about 4 mi up trail.
 The trail can be muddy and wet in places, the last 3 mi are a steep climb, and bears may be present.
 The difficulty of the trail is listed as "moderate."